bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.1.7 =
+Fancybox is updated.
+We fixed the bug of navigation when Gallery Template is a static front page.

 = V4.1.6 =
 Plugin optimization is done.
 Gallery Template is updated.
 The French language file is updated.
 Spanish language file are added to the plugin.